peige07/BikeStoresProject-repo/README.md

 #### Joining the production.categories table

-Next we will insert a column for the categories of the products that were purchased.
+Next, we will insert a column for the categories of the products that were purchased.
 This will be done using a JOIN on the productions.categories table with the products.productions table they key category_id.

 **Query performed:**